 I try to break it down into steps.
 Target where the anxiety is lying.
 Which part, in particular, makes me anxious?

 I can’t focus.
 Being anxious makes me more anxious.
 I hate my brain sometimes.

 My partner opens the bedroom door and my face flushes.
 It’s been a hard past week.
 I hope he’s feeling better today.
 He smiles at me and says good morning, and I feel my anxiety lessen a bit.

 He puts some shoes on and says he’s stepping outside for a few minutes before work and I’m envious.
 I feel so stupid.
 I’ve had an hour and I sat here and wasted it being too nervous to go outside.
 It’s so stupid.
 I’m so fucking stupid.
 No. No, I am not stupid.
 It’s my brain.
 Come on, I’ve worked so hard.
 Stop it.
 Stop beating yourself up, Nikki.
 It’s my brain.
 It’s my brain.
 It’s my fucking brain!

 He returns and I say out loud I am going to go out for a few minutes before he goes to work.
 If I say it out loud I am more likely to actually do it.
 I know I will regret not going since we have a limited window on when the beach is open.

-With my hand on the doorknob I take a deep breath and open the door, walking outside onto the porch.
-I pause and look down at the potted plants on the steps that my boyfriend and I potted the day before and appreciated how much nicer they make the front of our house look.
+With my hand on the door knob I take a deep breath and open the door, walking outside onto the porch.
+I pause and look down at the potted plants on the steps that I potted the day before and appreciated how much nicer they make the front of our house look.
 It gives me a boost of confidence until I step off the last step and head toward the trio of barking dogs I have to walk between, belonging to people who make me nervous.
 They don’t like me, I’m convinced of it.
-It makes me anxious when someone doesn’t like me, and especially so when I know I haven’t done anything wrong.
+It makes me anxious when someone doesn’t like me, especially so when I know I haven’t done anything wrong.

 It’s fine.
 I’m fine.